Skip to main content

 The technical mechanisms for data sharing are often opaque to the end-user.
 Apps embed software development kits (SDKs) from third-party companies like analytics firms and advertising networks.
 These SDKs collect data directly from your device as you use the app.

-This can include not only the you enter but also metadata such as your device’s unique identifier, your IP address, and your location.
+This can include not only the hormonal data you enter but also metadata such as your device’s unique identifier, your IP address, and your location.
 This information is then transmitted to the third party’s servers, often without robust encryption during transit, creating a vulnerability.

 Once the data reaches the third party, it can be aggregated with other data sources to create a highly detailed profile of you.
 This process, known as data enrichment, can link your app usage to your online browsing habits, purchasing history, and social media activity.